Neural Optimal Transport with General Cost Functionals: Introduction

 Optimal transport (OT) is a powerful framework to solve mass-moving problems for data distributions which finds many applications in machine learning and computer vision \citep{bonneel2023survey}.
-Most existing methods to compute OT plans are designed for discrete distributions \citep{flamary2021pot,peyre2019computational,cuturi2013sinkhorn}.
-These methods have good flexibility: they allow to control the properties of the plan via choosing the cost function.
+Most existing methods to compute OT plans are designed for discrete distributions \citep{flamary2021pot, cuturi2013sinkhorn}.
+These methods have good flexibility and allow to control the properties of the plan~\citep{peyre2019computational}.
 However, discrete methods find an optimal matching between two given (train) sets which does not generalize to new (test) data points.
-This limits the applications of discrete OT plan methods to scenarios when one needs to generate new data, e.g., image-to-image transfer \citep{zhu2017unpaired}.
+This limits the use of discrete OT plan methods in scenarios where new data needs to be generated, e.g., image-to-image transfer \citep{zhu2017unpaired}.

-Recent works \citep{rout2022generative,korotin2023neural,korotin2021neural, fan2021scalable,daniels2021score} propose \textbf{continuous} methods to compute OT plans.
+Recent works \citep{rout2022generative,korotin2023neural,korotin2021neural, fan2023neural,daniels2021score} propose \textbf{continuous} methods to compute OT plans.
 Thanks to employing neural networks to parameterize OT solutions, the learned transport plan can be used directly as the generative model in data synthesis \citep{rout2022generative} and unpaired learning \citep{korotin2023neural,rout2022generative,daniels2021score,gazdieva2022unpaired}.

-Existing continuous OT methods mostly focus on classic cost functions such as $\ell^{2}$ \citep{korotin2021neural,korotin2023neural,fan2021scalable,gazdieva2022unpaired} which estimate the closeness of input and output points.
+Existing continuous OT methods mostly focus on classic cost functions such as $\ell^{2}$ \citep{korotin2021neural,korotin2023neural,fan2023neural,gazdieva2022unpaired} which estimate the closeness of input and output points.
 However, choosing such costs for problems where a \textit{specific optimality of the mapping} is required may be challenging.
 For example, when one needs to preserve the object class during the transport (Figure \ref{fig:teaser}), common $\ell^{2}$ cost may be suboptimal \cite[Appendix C]{su2022dual}, \cite[Figure 3]{daniels2021score}.
 This limitation could be fixed by considering \textbf{general cost functionals} \citep{paty2020regularized} which may take into account additional information, e.g., class labels.